UPDATE 1-Qatar Airways CEO says Airbus A350 delivery delays down to Airbus

 (Adds response when asked about scrapping orders)

-DUBLIN, July 6 Qatar Airways said any delays with the delivery of the Airbus A350 long-haul jets are down to Airbus, its chief executive said on Thursday.
+DUBLIN, July 6 (Reuters) - Qatar Airways said any delays with the delivery of the Airbus A350 long-haul jets are down to Airbus, its chief executive said on Thursday.

 "We are asking Airbus to deliver it faster," CEO Akbar al-Baker said at a Dublin news conference.
 "The delay is from Airbus."